 A fast, steady connection is the standard in Porto.
 Most places have a great Wi-Fi connection, so if your work relies on the internet like many other digital nomads, you won’t run into too many problems in Porto.

-2. Where to live in Porto
+2. Where to live in Porto as a digital nomad?

 Although you don’t want to stay directly in the center of the city, as it has a lot of tourists and therefore higher prices, you don’t want to venture too far away either.
 The farther away you are from the center of Porto, the more you’ll encounter rundown houses and people with poor living conditions.
 It’s also farther from Porto’s great public transportation system.